- The Windows 7 users who wish to upgrade their OS need to use a Windows 10 compatibility checker.

 How do I use a Windows 10 compatibility checker?

-The second solution would be to use a Windows 10 compatibility checker.
+Using a Windows 10 compatibility checker is fairly easy and self-explainatory.
 Microsoft has one, and it is known as the Update Assistant or the Media Creation Tool.

 Not only will it scan your PC to tell you if it will run Windows 10, but it can also install it as well.